 Speed also comes from trust

-We had the rare opportunity to work with the same client (MidPen Housing) and the same builder (Cahill Contractors) on both projects at the same time —plus overlapping architectural teams at DBA.
-Each building had its own project manager, but they shared lessons, coordinated decisions, and kept things moving.
+We had the rare opportunity to work with the same client—MidPen Housing—and the same builder—Cahill Contractors—on both projects at the same time.
+We also were able to designate overlapping architectural teams at DBA.
+Each building had its own project manager, but the teams shared lessons, coordinated decisions, and kept things moving.
 Shared pricing and technical knowledge meant we could make faster, smarter choices.

 What’s stopping us from doing this more often?